thriveweb/sailinginparadise/content/boatTours/2018-08-31-proposals.md

   ![](/uploads/dji_20260205181839_0100_d.jpg)

-  ### A Truly Special Experience
+  **A Truly Special Gold Coast Proposal Experience**\

-  A proposal sunset charter gives you two hours of calm-water sailing aboard a smooth, stable catamaran - perfect for creating a relaxed and intimate atmosphere.
+  A private sunset yacht proposal gives you two hours of calm-water sailing aboard a smooth, stable catamaran, perfect for creating a relaxed and intimate atmosphere.\

+  \

-  We cruise alongside South Stradbroke Island before stopping at a stunning vantage point, where you can watch the sun dip behind the Gold Coast hinterland mountains.
-The crystal-clear waters are full of life, so you might spot dolphins playing nearby or some sea eagles gliding overhead.
+  We cruise alongside South Stradbroke Island before stopping at a stunning vantage point to watch the sun dip behind the Gold Coast hinterland mountains.
+The crystal-clear waters are full of life, so you might spot dolphins nearby or sea eagles gliding overhead, adding to the magic of your engagement moment on the Gold Coast.\

+  \

-  As evening falls, the Surfers Paradise skyline begins to sparkle, creating a magical backdrop as we return to the marina.
+  As evening falls, the Surfers Paradise skyline begins to sparkle, creating a breathtaking backdrop as we return to the marina.\

+  \

-  BYO is welcome for additional food and drinks, or we can assist with additional catering.
+  You’re welcome to bring additional food and drinks, or we can assist with additional catering to elevate your proposal experience even further.

-  ### Celebrate Your Way
+  **Celebrate Your Engagement Your Way**\

-  If you’d prefer to share the moment with loved ones, you can plan a surprise proposal with family and friends on board.
-We’re happy to customise a private charter for larger groups, just get in touch for more information and a quote.
+  If you’d like to include loved ones, you can plan a surprise proposal with family and friends on board.
+We can customise a private yacht charter to suit your group, perfect for those looking for unique engagement celebration ideas on the Gold Coast.

-  We also offer daytime charters, including the option to stop at a nearby island for an added touch of adventure.
+  We also offer daytime proposal charters, including the option to stop at a nearby island for an added sense of adventure.

   ![](/uploads/mb3a0838.jpg)